John MacGregor (sportsman): Boat designer

 MacGregor was a champion marksman but turned to boating when a railway accident left him unable to hold a rifle steady.

 The boat he designed was a 'double-ended' kind of canoe inspired by the Northern American kayaks, but built in Lambeth of lapstrake oak planking, decked in cedar covered with rubberised canvas with an open cockpit in the center.
 It measured 15 feet long, 28 inches wide, nine inches deep and weighed 80 pounds (36 kg) and was designed to be used with a double-bladed paddle.

 He named the boat Rob Roy after the celebrated Scottish outlaw of the same name, to whom he was related.

 During the 1860s, he had at least seven similar boats built and he sailed and paddled them in Europe, the Baltic and the Middle East.
 One of those canoes is now based at the National Maritime Museum Cornwall.

 The version he used for his expedition to Egypt, Syria and Palestine in 1868/69 was slightly smaller but was designed so that he could sleep in it.
 He was accompanied by a dragoman, Hany, and two retainers who maintained the various base camps on the journey.
 He visited the Nile Delta, the rivers of Damascus, as well as parts of the River Jordan and Kishon River.
 Whilst exploring the water courses above Lake Hula he was taken prisoner by villagers from Al-Salihiyya who lifted both him and the Rob Roy canoe out of the river whilst he kept them at bay with his paddle.
 He was responsible for the first scientific survey of the area.

 Writings

 In 1866, he published A Thousand Miles in the Rob Roy Canoe, which popularised the design and, more importantly, the concept: "in walking you are bounded by every sea and river, and in a common sailing-boat you are bounded by every shallow and shore; whereas, ...a canoe [can] be paddled or sailed, or hauled, or carried over land or water".

 The book was internationally successful; with subsequent books and public appearances, it earned MacGregor more than ten thousand pounds.
 Scottish author Robert Louis Stevenson's 1876 voyage by canoe through the canals and rivers of France and Belgium, published in 1878 as An Inland Voyage, used "Rob Roy" canoes.

 Death

-Died 16 July 1892 in Bournemouth.
+Died 16 July 1892 in Bournemouth, aged 67.